 Shortly after individuals reach the age of 70½, they are generally required to receive distributions from their traditional IRA.
 For the purposes of minimum required distributions, the IRS treats distributions from an IRA the same, whether individuals use the distribution for personal purposes or direct the distribution to a charity.

 In any given year, donors may not deduct more than 50 percent of their income for gifts of cash to public charities (30 percent, if giving to private foundations).
 Although taxpayers can carry forward amounts greater than 50 percent and deduct those amounts in future years, they will face an immediate tax bill.
 These taxpayers also may lose some of the benefit of the deduction if they die before the gift has been fully deducted.
 Donors who consistently give above the limit will not be able to take advantage of the carry-forward provisions.

 Itemized Deduction Reduction

-In 2013, higher income taxpayers will again be required to reduce their itemized deductions by 3 percent of the amount by which their income exceeds a certain amount.
+Higher income taxpayers will be required to reduce their itemized deductions by 3 percent of the amount by which their income exceeds a certain amount.
 This reduction of itemized deductions is often referred to as the Pease Limitation.

 3% reduction x 3%